mother-of-all-self-hosting/ansible-role-mozhi/docs/configuring-mozhi.md

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `mozhi_environment_variables_additional_variables` variable

-See its [`docker-compose.example.yml`](https://codeberg.org/aryak/mozhi/blob/main/docker-compose.example.yml) for a complete list of Mozhi's config options that you could put in `mozhi_environment_variables_additional_variables`.
+See [this section](https://codeberg.org/aryak/mozhi/src/branch/master/README.md#configuration) on the documentation for a complete list of Mozhi's config options that you could put in `mozhi_environment_variables_additional_variables`.

 ## Installing